Support & Resources

 Serious viral infections reported include:

-PML, which is sometimes fatal, commonly presents with hemiparesis, apathy, confusion, cognitive deficiencies, and ataxia.
-In immunosuppressed patients, physicians should consider PML in the differential diagnosis in patients reporting neurological symptoms.
+- JC virus-associated progressive multifocal leukoencephalopathy (PML), which is sometimes fatal, commonly presents with hemiparesis, apathy, confusion, cognitive deficiencies, and ataxia.

 Blood Dyscrasias: Neutropenia and Pure Red Cell Aplasia (PRCA)

-Monitor patients for neutropenia that has been observed most frequently in the period of 31 to 180 days post-transplant.
+Monitor patients for neutropenia, which has been observed most frequently in the period of 31 to 180 days post-transplant.
 If neutropenia develops [absolute neutrophil count (ANC)

 Cases of pure red cell aplasia (PRCA) have been reported in patients treated with CELLCEPT in combination with other immunosuppressive agents.
 In some cases, PRCA was found to be reversible with dose reduction or cessation of CELLCEPT.
 In transplant patients, however, reduced immunosuppression may place the graft at risk.